 Joints provide flexibility, support, stability, and protection.
 Specific parts of the joint, the synovium and cartilage, provide these functions.

-Synovium.
-The synovium is the tissue that lines a joint.
+The synovium is a thin membrane lining in the inside of the capsule around a joint.
 Synovial fluid is a lubricating fluid that supplies nutrients and oxygen to cartilage.

 The combination of collagen and water forms a strong and slippery pad in the joint.
 This pad (meniscus) cushions the ends of the bones in the joint during muscle movement.